Leave Deduction Dilemma: How Should We Handle Non-Sick Personal Absences?

 kumaresank

 Depends on the reason for his leave though not real.
-If leave not granted, no leave deduction but wage deduction.
+If leave is not granted, there will be no deduction from leave but wage deduction.

 sree